-Section 3 — Waiver of Notice: A voting member may waive notice of any meeting before, at, or after the meeting, in writing, orally, or by attendance.
+Section 4 — Waiver of Notice: A voting member may waive notice of any meeting before, at, or after the meeting, in writing, orally, or by attendance.
 Attendance at a meeting by a voting member is a waiver of notice of that meeting unless the director objects at the beginning of the meeting to the transaction of business because the meeting is not lawfully called or convened and does not participate thereafter in the meeting.

 Section 2 — Duties: The Chair shall have the following responsibilities:

-Section 6 — Fiscal year: The fiscal year of the HCCMHC shall be January 1 – December 31 of each calendar year, with budgeting practices taking into consideration the annual school year of 7/1 – 6/30.
+Section 3 — Fiscal year: The fiscal year of the HCCMHC shall be January 1 – December 31 of each calendar year, with budgeting practices taking into consideration the annual school year of 7/1 – 6/30.

-All books and records of the HCCMHC shall be open for inspection by any individual upon request to the Chair of the Governance Group, provided that personnel records of the staff or contractors, confidential records on any individual, or other information subject to the regulations of the Minnesota Data Practices Act or other laws governing the release of private or confidential data, shall not be disclosed except in accordance with such laws.
-Books and records must be reviewed at the fiscal agent’s office during normal business hours.
-Requests for reviews require ten (10) days’ written notice and must be reviewed by the Chair and/or designee.
+All books and records of the HCCMHC shall be open for inspection by any individual upon request to the Chair of the Governance Committee, provided that personnel records of the staff or contractors, confidential records on any individual, or other information subject to the regulations of the Minnesota Data Practices Act or other laws governing the release of private or confidential data, shall not be disclosed except in accordance with such laws.
+Books and records must be reviewed at the fiscal sponsor’s office during normal business hours.
+Requests for reviews require ten days’ written notice and must be reviewed by the Chair and/or their designee.